 A: It is a fact they don’t sound like students.
 We consider them to be young artists with that level of talent.
 The big drawing power of the Conservatory is exceptional faculty.
 They are coming to study with a specific teacher.

-Q: Who will perform in the Dean’s Showcase in April?
+Q: Who performed in the Dean’s Showcase in April?

 [Lynn University has posted a tribute to Jan McArt, who directed their theater program for many years.
 A former theater impresario in Boca, her name is inscribed in the Walk of Recognition on Royal Palm Place.
 She passed away suddenly in late January. https://www.lynn.edu/news/2021/remembering-jan-mcart]